 At the end of July, Facebook experienced its worst day in stock market history.
-As market volatility continues to intensify, another warning sign is flashing: the dumping of U.S. Treasuries.
+As market volatility continues to intensify, another warning sign is flashing: the dumping of U.S. Treasury Bonds.
 In today's installment of USMR Market Insights, Coy Wells discusses this economic impact and why you need to know about it.

 Why Countries Dumping U.S. Debt Should Worry You- Video Transcription